net4nt/axmol/README.md

 > - **`dev` branch**: Serves as the **v3** development branch.
 It is under active development and may contain unstable or experimental features.
 > - **`release/2.x` branch**: Serves as the **stable production branch**.
 It is recommended for production use to ensure stability and compatibility.
 >
 > Use the `dev` branch if you want to contribute to v3 development or test new features.
 For production deployment, please use the `release/2.x` branch.
+>
+> ⚠️ **Do not submit PRs to the `release/2.x` branch that apply full-file `clang-format` changes.**
+> Such changes significantly increase merge conflicts and consume unnecessary time from @halx99.
+> Any PRs violating this rule **will not be accepted**.

 ***